Learn Salem’s History

 1708

-George Cabot of Boston, builds the first known brick house in Salem at the corner of Essex and Crombie streets, for merchant Benjamin Marston.
+George Cabot of Boston built the first known brick house in Salem at the corner of Essex and Crombie streets, for merchant Benjamin Marston.
+According to several reports, either the bricks were faulty or Mrs. Marston believed brick houses to be “damp and injurious to health” so the house was pulled down.

 1718